stevenvdhout/create-new-site/README.md

 create-new-site
 ===============

-A UI build upon our drush cns extensions
+Add a UI (bookmarklet) to build the drush commands for 'cns'